ToF-/AForthRefactoring/README.md

+# Crossing the River by Feeling the Stones

-What follows is a refactoring sequence of some Forth code that Tom Ayerst and I wrote recently, as part of a *bowling score kata* pair programming session.
+sWhat follows is a refactoring sequence of some Forth code that Tom Ayerst and I wrote recently, as part of a *bowling score kata* pair programming session.

 ## Initial State
 These are the tests for our program so far.
 Each test puts initial values on the stack with `RESET-SCORE`, then puts some throws and call `CURRENT-SCORE`, checking that the expected results are on the stack.